DateTime.strftime('%Z') output is incorrect format

 DateTime.parse('2012/05/23').strftime('%Z') should output 'GMT' (or a similar string).
 It outputs "+00:00" (or a similar offset string).

-#5 Updated by tadayoshi funaba about 3 years ago
+#5 Updated by tadayoshi funaba over 3 years ago

 i tried to avoid the term of UTC or similar words here carefully.